Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 • Pajamas

-• Comfy walking shoes.
+• Comfortable walking shoes.

 *Quantities are based on doing washing part-way through your trip.
-If you wash on day 5, you’ll still have a couple of days of clean clothes left while you wait for things to dry.
-Everything else can be washed when you get home.
+If you wash on Day 5, you’ll still have a couple of days of clean clothes left while you wait for things to dry.
+Everything else can be washed when you get home!

 I recommend wearing some of the heaviest stuff (e.g. jeans and sweater) on the plane to help lighten your load.
 It’s also beneficial when the temperature drops in the cabin.